miki-saarna/restaurant-reservation-application/README.md

 ## Edit Reservation

 Clicking the "Edit" button found on reservations leads the user to the edit reservation page.
+This page uses the exact same file as the Create Reservation page due to having many similaries).
 Any and all fields can be editted, but upon submission, front-end and back-end validation will check for validity of the updated reservation and provide submission errors if any.

 Just like the reservation creation page, upon submission, the user will be redirected to `/dashboard?date=YYYY-MM-DD` corresponding to the `reservation_date` of the editted reservation.
 The cancel button returns the user to the previous page.